UltraEngine/Documentation/CPP_Widget_GetSelectedItem.md

 # Widget::GetSelectedItem #

-This method gets the selected widget item.
+For use with listbox and combobox widgets, this method gets the selected widget item.

 ## Syntax ##